Dsuarezj/IntroductoryProgrammingAssignments/README.md

 In total, there are 9 exercises where basic programming functions of Java is reviewed.

+For the Triangle and Diamond Exercise you will have a launcher.

 ###Triangle Exercises

 **1. Easiest exercise ever:**